CyberL1/feedback-site/README.md

 ## Why PHP
 Becouse I wanted it to be available for free and for all, and 1.0 was in php already.
 ## Are you planning rewrite to nodejs?
-Uhh, idk, maybe in the future.
+idk, maybe in the future.